Guilderm/SnowballPlanner/Documents/Engineering Standards Guide.md

    - Ensure data is securely stored, transmitted, and processed.

 5. **Incident Response:**

    - Develop plans for responding to security breaches or incidents.

-### 9.2.
-Authoritative Resources
+### 10.2 Authoritative Resources

 - **NIST Cybersecurity Framework (CSF)**
-  Guidelines for managing cybersecurity risk, providing a policy framework of computer security guidance for how organizations can assess and improve their ability to prevent, detect, and respond to cyber attacks.
+  Guidelines for managing cybersecurity risk, providing a policy framework for how organizations can assess and improve their ability to prevent, detect, and respond to cyber attacks.
   [NIST Cybersecurity Framework](https://www.nist.gov/cyberframework)

 - **OWASP Top Ten**